nadment/pdi-as400-plugin/README.md

 This plugin provide PDI job entrie for executing a AS/400 CL Commands.

-# How to install

-Use marketplace from spoon.

 # System Requirements

 Pentaho Data Integration 8.0 or above